coherence-community/coherence-demo/README.md

 4. You must use a browser that supports AngularJS to run this application.
 As of writing this, the following are supported:
    * Safari, Chrome, Firefox, Opera 15, IE9 and mobile browsers (Android, Chrome Mobile, iOS Safari).

+> **Note**: All code compiles to JDK8 bytecode for compatibility with Coherence releases.

 For more information on browser compatibility see https://code.angularjs.org/1.4.1/docs/misc/faq.